Power Apps Code Apps

 Re-running the Wizard

-Both the terminal wizard and the browser wizard (npm run wizard:ux) share .wizard-state.json, so you can switch between them freely.
-The browser wizard lets you jump directly to any step from the step navigator.
+The wizard stores progress in .wizard-state.json and lets you jump directly to any step from the step navigator.

 | Command | What It Does |